kiva/generator-kv/README.md

 $ yo kv
 ```

+Once Yeoman is done doing his things, search for the string, "%manually-configure%" in your new library and update as necessary.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.